 Baltimore Fund Backs Entrepreneurs of Color During the Pandemic

-When it launched in early 2020, the Baltimore Small Business Development Fund announced its aim of strengthening the city’s small business ecosystem by helping Black, Indigenous, Latino and Asian entrepreneurs gain the resources necessary to grow and thrive.
+When it launched in early 2020, the Baltimore Small Business Support Fund announced its aim of strengthening the city’s small business ecosystem by helping Black, Indigenous, Latino and Asian entrepreneurs gain the resources necessary to grow and thrive.

 Baltimore businesses owned by people of color are generally smaller and less stable than those of white business owners, according to research.
 Entrepreneurs of color have also struggled to access adequate financing from major banks, and the city’s Community Development Financial Institutions — which help finance businesses that traditional lenders have turned away — were underdeveloped.